Get Tech Tips

-We know that traditionally when someone says a machine screw they are talking about the finer threaded screw that can accept a nut and obviously there is no way to put a backing nut on any “drilling” type or typical HVAC equipment screws.
+We know that, traditionally, when someone says a machine screw, they are talking about the finer-threaded screw that can accept a nut.
+Obviously, there is no way to put a backing nut on any “drilling” type or typical HVAC equipment screws.

-It all comes down to the thickness of the the metal and how many threads are engaged.
-This is why many equipment grounding screws are set into an extrusion or dimple in the metal and the screw is tapped into it.
+It all comes down to the thickness of the metal and how many threads are engaged.
+That is why many equipment grounding screws are set into an extrusion or dimple in the metal, and the screw is tapped into it.

-When you are in a pinch you can always use a machine screw and a backing nut and the NEC says you are fine.
-You will notice in section 250.8 there is nothing about the screw needing to be green… so at least you can save on green paint.
+When you are in a pinch, you can always use a machine screw and a backing nut, and the NEC says you are fine.
+You will notice that section 250.8 says nothing about the screw needing to be green… so, at least you can save on green paint.

-It was pointed out to me after I wrote the initial article that there IS a section about the equipment grounding screw needing to be green or marked.
-Thanks to Michael Labanz for pointing out this section
+After I wrote the initial article, it was pointed out that there IS a section about the equipment grounding screw needing to be green or marked.
+Thanks to Michael Labanz for pointing out this section.